In this article

 - Health and lifestyle checks.

-CIPD’s factsheet on occupational health details the types of services offered to employers to assist them with their legal obligations, which can be found here.
+CIPD’s factsheet on occupational health details the types of services offered to employers to assist them with their legal obligations.

 Millions of workers in the UK suffer from ill health as a result of their occupations.
 Therefore, their physical, mental and social wellbeing is of vital importance.

 Employers must take their responsibilities towards employees seriously.
 If employees are made ill (or their health made worse) by work, it can have wide-ranging impacts.
 Employees are valuable assets; they should not suffer from ill health as a result of going to work.

 Employers have legal duties to ensure the health, safety and welfare of their employees.
 Occupational health is part of this duty when employees are exposed to particular health and safety risks.
 It is also vital for managing sickness absence and returns to work and ensuring that employees are fit to carry out their roles effectively and safely.

 There are many different types of occupational health assessments.
 They should be used as a complementary measure and based on the findings of risk assessments.
 Employers must firstly ensure that health and safety risks are properly assessed, and precautions are in place to prevent ill health and injuries where possible.